square/leakcanary/.github/ISSUE_TEMPLATE/--bug-report.md

 ---
 name: "\U0001F41BBug report"
-about: Build error or runtime crash.
-Not for leaks.
+about: 'Not for leaks: only build errors, bugs and runtime crashes in version 2.0'
 title: ''
 labels: 'type: bug'
 assignees: ''